Sunnie

 S. Y. Kim

-My research has been published in top AI, HCI, and FATE venues, recognized with paper awards, and featured in various media outlets.
+My research has been published in top AI, HCI, and FATE venues, recognized with paper awards, and featured in media outlets.
 I have also received several honors including the NSF Graduate Research Fellowship, the Rising Stars in EECS Recognition, the Siebel Scholars Award, and the Korea Presidential Science Scholarship.

-I received a PhD in Computer Science from Princeton University where I was fortunate to work with Olga Russakovsky and Andrés Monroy-Hernández, and collaborate with Jenn Wortman Vaughan and Q. Vera Liao at Microsoft Research FATE.
-Prior to graduate school, I received a BSc in Statistics and Data Science at Yale University where I worked with John Lafferty and Jay Emerson.
+Prior to joining Microsoft, I was a senior research scientist at Apple in the Human-Centered Machine Learning & Responsible AI group.
+I received a PhD in Computer Science from Princeton University where I worked with Olga Russakovsky and Andrés Monroy-Hernández, and a BSc in Statistics and Data Science from Yale University where I worked with John Lafferty and Jay Emerson.

 CV